-Where did Military Appreciation Month come from?
+A Refresher of Where Military Appreciation Month Came From

 Military Appreciation Month was introduced in 1999 by Senator John McCain as a month dedicated to recognizing and appreciating our former and current military service members.
 Military Appreciation Month includes six holidays, including Memorial Day.
 The holidays included in Military Appreciation Month are: